alphagov/gsp/docs/gsp-shared-responsiblity-model.md

 ### Logging, monitoring and alerting

 TechOps will provide logging, monitoring and alerting for the GDS Supported Platform.
 We will work with teams to ensure that it is set up in the most useful way for teams.
-Specifically:

 RE will ship logs to CloudWatch for further distribution (for example, to Splunk).

-Cyber Security will then work with teams to establish use cases for their protective monitoring using Splunk.
-Splunk will alert service teams when their use cases are triggered.
+Cyber Security will then work with teams to establish use cases for teams' protective monitoring using Splunk.
+Splunk will alert service teams when those use cases are triggered.
 Playbooks will include helpful information as to how the service team should deal with a given situation.

 If the service team is unable to respond to the situation themselves or if it is categorised as a security incident, they should contact the Cyber Security team either on Slack or through the out-of-hours procedure, if necessary.